Kumasta/Best-README-Template/ReadMe-Project-4.md

 ![image](https://user-images.githubusercontent.com/94964514/159490641-bedbb702-c71f-45b2-a78a-e85318c0b998.png)
 - Delete one* `DELETE /api/giveaways/{giveaway ID}/`

-For the purpose of a user being able to "watch" a giveaway, we stored the giveaway Id in the user porfile in a watchlist and the user ID is stored in the giveaway record in a watcher_list field.
+For the purpose of a user being able to "watch" a giveaway, we stored the giveaway Id in the user profile in a watchlist and the user ID is stored in the giveaway record in a watcher_list field.
 At the time of building this project we were not able to figure out a smooth way to do this in one request.
-So we made an end-point for the givewaway so that the User does not need to be the owner of the giveaway to update that ID array.
-For ease of checking & updating the array we create an unpopulated GET endpoint to get and array of numbers and not objects.
+So we made an end-point for the giveaway so that the User does not need to be the owner of the giveaway to update that ID array.
+For ease of checking & updating the array we create an unpopulated GET endpoint to get an array of numbers and not objects.

 - Get one unpopulated giveaway `GET /api/giveaways/update/{giveaway ID}/`
 - Update giveaway* (Non-owner) `PUT /api/giveaways/update/{giveaway ID}/`